Tips for Writing Memoir

 5) Make a plan for finishing

-Tried and True Tips for First Drafts
+Special Tips for First Drafts

 When drafting on any topic, whether one you’ve assigned yourself or one you’ve taken from a writing prompt, look for what sparks and inspires you.
 You don’t have to cover everything.
-If a topic or prompt takes you in a different direction than you expected, that’s fine. your only goal is to start walking through the rooms of your memory.
+If a topic or prompt takes you in a different direction than you expected, that’s fine.
+Your only goal is to start walking through the rooms of your memory.

 You can write the way you talk.
 Don’t worry about grammar or fancy words or even spelling.
 Your voice will establish itself over time.